yagopv/portfolio/_posts/2014-04-26-uterque-mobile.markdown

 project-date: April 2014
 client: Inditex
 category: Web Development
-description:
+---
 This was my first mobile experience outside the Open Source world.
-I could develop the entire mobile site of the Inditex brand Uterque.<br/><br/>
+I could develop the entire mobile site of the Inditex brand Uterque.
 The site was created using jQuery Mobile and it was a very nice experience.
 We can iterate the develop very fast and finished the project in a very short space.
----